 The OM-1 was a middle-teir camera; they followed up with the professional level OM-2, and again, Olympus made sure they had a compelling reason for people to buy it.
 The best of the new features was the off-the-film (OTF) plane metering, which many people felt was far superior to the in-camera metering that measured the light off the ground glass in the pentaprism.

 The problem was that they didn't have another hole card to play after this; they upgraded the OM-1 as the OM-3, and the OM-2 as the OM-4.
 The went down-market a bit with the OM-10, and released a slew of rangefinders to compete against Canon's Sure Shot series.
 But the fireworks were over; the subsequent OM bodies were evolutionary, not revolutionary.
 Then they lost ground rapidly in the 80s as Minolta smoked everyone with the autofocus Maxxum; Canon and Nikon made the hard choices and eventually caught up but Olympus struggled.
-They were, however, early into digital and made a lot of nice consumer level cameras, but haven't figured out how to steal a march on Canon and Nikon and offer something everyone wanted and nobody else had.
+They were, however, early into digital and made a lot of nice consumer level cameras, but never figured out how to steal a march on Canon and Nikon and offer something everyone wanted and nobody else had.